Using Flow with Linux, WSL, and Terminal Applications

 You see an error message not covered in this guide.

-Include your platform (Mac or Windows), the terminal name and version, and what you tried.
+Include your platform (Mac or Windows), the terminal name and version, and what you've already tried.
 Most terminal paste issues are resolved in one reply.